Xoms/WebSocket_pract_app/README.md

 # WebSocket_pract_app
+in development for fun :)

-As an example of usage of websockets  on Node.js + express + socket.io and with webpack, babel, sass
+As an example of usage of websockets  on Node.js + express + socket.io and with webpack, babel, sass and ,any other things

 ## How to use :